aprs434/aprs434.github.io/README.md

 - `F`:
   + the compressed _Addressee SSID_ (between SSID 0 [none] and 15; included), and
   + the _Message No_ (from 0 to 15; included)
-- `tttt…tttt`: compressed text from a limited 42 character set.
+- `tttt…tttt`: 35 bytes of compressed text from a limited 42 character set, corresponding to 51 uncompressed characters
-- `d`: a sensible maximum allowed number of compressed data bytes, taking into account the [stepped airtime function](#measurable-benefits)

 ### Encoding and Decoding EEEE
 The `EEEE` codec algorithms are identical to the [`CCCC` codec algorithms](#encoding-cccc).